-Causes for Labour Efficiency Variance:
+Causes for Labour Efficiency Variance

 - a.
-Lack of proper supervision or strict supervision than specified. - b.
-Poor working conditions. - c.
-Delays due to waiting for materials, tools, instructions, etc. if not treated as idle time. - d.
-Defective machines, tools and other equipments. - e.
-Machine break-down, if not booked to idle time. - f.
-Work on new machines requiring less time than provided for, till such time standard is not revised. - g.
+Lack of proper supervision or strict supervision than specified - b.
+Poor working conditions

+- c.
+Delays due to waiting for materials, tools, instructions, etc. if not treated as idle time - d.
+Defective machines, tools and other equipments - e.
+Machine break-down, if not booked to idle time - f.
+Work on new machines requiring less time than provided for, till such time standard is not revised - g.
 Basic inefficiency of workers due to low morale, insufficient training, faulty instructions, incorrect scheduling of jobs, etc. - h.
-Use of non-standard material requiring more or less operation time.

-- i.
-Carrying out operations not provided for a booking them as direct wages. - i.
+Use of non-standard material requiring more or less operation time - i.
+Carrying out operations not provided for a booking them as direct wages - j.
 Incorrect standards - k.
-Wrong selection of workers, i.e., not employing the right type of man for doing a job. - I. Increase in labour turnover. - m.
-Incorrect recording of performances, i.e., time or output. - i.
+Wrong selection of workers, i.e., not employing the right type of man for doing a job - I. Increase in labour turnover - m.
+Incorrect recording of performances, i.e., time or output - i.
 Direct Labour Composition or Mix or Gang Variance: This is a sub-variance of labour efficiency variance.
-This variance arises due to change in the composition of a standard gang, or, combination of labour force ii.
-Direct Labour Yield Variance: Just as material yield variance is calculated, similarly labour yield variance can also be known.
-It is the variation in labour cost on account of increase or decrease in yield or output as composed to the relative standard.
-The formula is -
+This variance arises due to change in the composition of a standard gang, or, combination of labour force.